 This is exactly where Orijen excels beyond all other brands and is the main reason why they are also one of the most expensive.

-Orijen promotes that 2/3 of meat that goes into their product, is either fresh which means it’s had no preservatives and has only been in the fridge.
-Or the meat is raw, which also means no preservatives and it has been flash-frozen to preserve the quality and nutrients.
+Orijen promotes that 2/3 of meat that goes into their product, is either fresh or raw.
+“Fresh” means it’s had no preservatives and has only been in the fridge.
+“Raw” means no preservatives and it has been flash-frozen to preserve the quality and nutrients.

 The other 1/3 of the meat is air-dried at 90°C to create a concentrated source of protein.
 This is only done with either chicken, turkey, or fish.